Canon 200D vs Olympus E-M10 III

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - More complete view: Has a viewfinder with a larger field of view (100% vs 95%).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.62x vs 0.54x).

 - Faster burst: Shoots at higher frequency (8.6 vs 5 flaps/sec) to capture the decisive moment.

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More legacy lens friendly: Can use many non-native lenses via adapters.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 200D or the E-M10 III handle or perform in practice.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 200D or the E-M10 III perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Canon 200D vs Olympus E-M10 III